 - Cannot remember to take important medications

 - Cannot adequately manage his or her finances

 - Has been the victim of fraud or other scams

 Who Can Become an Elderly Individual’s Guardian or Conservator?

 Selecting the appropriate guardian or conservator for an elderly individual is an important task.
 Under Colorado law, certain people have priority to serve in these roles.
 They include:

 - An agent under a medical or property power of attorney

 - A child, sibling, or other relative

-If someone requires a guardian or conservator, but no one is able or willing to serve, the court may choose to appoint a professional.
-Keep in mind that this will likely involve a fee that get paid out of the estate.
+If someone requires a guardian or conservator but no one is able or willing to serve, the court may choose to appoint a professional.
+Keep in mind that this will likely involve a fee that is paid out of the estate.